 1. University of Oxford

 The University of Oxford in the UK is one of the most prominent educational institutions in the world.
-Since its founding, the university has upheld the highest academic standards.
-It continues to be a leader in providing quality education today and is consistently recognized in international rankings and award-giving bodies around the world.
+It continues to be recognized in major international rankings for arts, humanities, and history.

 Oxford University is among the best history schools in Europe, offering an inspiring learning environment for History students.
-Aside from the architectural beauty of its campuses, it also houses several libraries that have more than 12 million printed volumes and special collections you can’t find anywhere else in the world.
-Over 150 professional historians are also employed by the university to teach on-campus.
+Aside from the architectural beauty of its campuses, students have access to the Bodleian Libraries, which hold more than 13 million printed items, extensive e-resources, and special collections.
+Oxford’s History Faculty also offers teaching supported by around 150 professional historians.

-A 3-year BA in History is available for undergraduates, which aims to explore different places and periods.
-You will also study research methods and experience conducting original research as a junior historian.
-Postgraduates seeking a Master’s degree have a wide range of concentrations to choose from, including MSc in Economic & Social History, MSc in History of Science, and MPhil in Late Antique & Byzantine Studies, among others.
-Study durations range from 9 to 24 months.
+A 3-year BA in History is available for undergraduates, which allows students to explore different places, periods, and historical approaches.
+Students also study historical methods and complete original research as junior historians.
+Postgraduates seeking a Master’s degree have a wide range of options to choose from, including MSc/MPhil in Economic and Social History, MSc/MPhil in History of Science, Medicine and Technology, and MSt/MPhil in Late Antique and Byzantine Studies.
+Taught graduate degrees generally range from 9 to 21 months.

 2. University of Cambridge

 Another prominent school based in the UK is the University of Cambridge.
 Because of its strong reputation for academic excellence, it is often compared to Ivy League schools in the US.
-The university welcomes more than 20,000 students from 150 countries every year.
+The university has more than 24,000 students from over 140 countries.

 3. Free University of Berlin